 CEBRA is a machine-learning method that can be used to compress time series in a way that reveals otherwise hidden structures in the variability of the data.
-It excels on behavioural and neural data recorded simultaneously, and it can decode activity from the visual cortex of the mouse brain to reconstruct a viewed video.
+It excels on behavioural and neural data recorded simultaneously.
+We have shown it can be used to decode the activity from the visual cortex of the mouse brain to reconstruct a viewed video, to decode trajectories from the sensoirmotor cortex of primates, and for decoding position during navigation.
+For these use cases and other demos see our Documentation.

 Application of CEBRA-Behavior to rat hippocampus data (Grosmark and Buzsáki, 2016), showing position/neural activity (left), overlayed with decoding obtained by CEBRA.
 The current point in embedding space is highlighted (right).
-CEBRA obtains a median absolute error of 5cm (total track length: 160cm; see pre-print for details).
+CEBRA obtains a median absolute error of 5cm (total track length: 160cm; see Schneider et al. 2023 for details).
 Video is played at 2x real-time speed.

 CEBRA applied to mouse primary visual cortex, collected at the Allen Institute (de Vries et al. 2020, Siegle et al. 2021).
 2-photon and Neuropixels recordings are embedded with CEBRA using DINO frame features as labels.
 The embedding is used to decode the video frames using a kNN decoder on the CEBRA-Behavior embedding from the test set.